+The real-time RT-PCR assay can be performed following the methodology described in Section B.1.1.4., although always in correlation with the virus isolation test.
 The test is valid if virus is found in at least 50% of the fetuses from the control sows (excluding mummified fetuses).

-The vaccine complies with the test if no virus is found in the blood of vaccinated sows and in fetuses from the vaccinated sows, and antibodies against CSFV should not be found in the serum of the fetuses from the vaccinated sows
+The vaccine complies with the test if no virus is found in the blood of vaccinated sows and in fetuses from the vaccinated sows, and antibodies against CSFV should not be found in the serum of the fetuses from the vaccinated sows.